|

 Academy in Madras and this is what he did.
 Life continued and

 soon a girl child - Lakshmi - was born to them.
-Krishna quit his
+Krishna quit

-it seemed to come from the very depth of his soul.
+till it seemed to come from the very depth of his soul.
 The desire

 grew to a point when with tears running down his face he cried